 Good betta care will require you to perform regular water changes and general cleaning of your fish tank.
 If you have a smaller fish tank without filtration, you will need to clean it more often than a larger fish tank with filtration.

 Betta fish are pretty hardy and can tolerate poor water conditions in the wild.
-As labyrinth fish, they can breathe oxygen from the air when there is a lack of oxygen in the water.
-This is by no means a reason to neglect your fish tank because disease will become much more prevalent in poor water conditions.
+As labyrinth fish, bettas can breathe oxygen from the air when there is a lack of oxygen in the water.
+This is by no means a reason to neglect your fish tank because diseases will become much more prevalent in poor water conditions.

 You should set yourself a regular schedule for cleaning your betta’s tank.
 How often you will need to clean your fish tank is difficult to judge and depends on whether you are using a filter, whether you have a planted tank, and will depend upon your fish tank’s current level of bioactivity.

-The articles How Often Do You Clean a Betta Fish Tank For Optimum Health and How Often To Change Betta Water are excellent guides to understanding cleaning frequency and requirements.
+You can learn here: How to clean a Betta Fish Tank (and how often to clean a betta fish tank).
+You can also find out: How Often To Change Betta Water.
+Both are excellent guides to understanding cleaning frequency and requirements.

 Betta Fish Tank Cleaning Basics